schukark/chip8-emulator/README.md

 cargo run --release /path/to/rom
 ```

 You can download any Chip8-compatible rom and run it using a command above.
-(IN DEVELOPMENT)

 I highly recommend to pay a visit (and drop a star) to this repo full of roms:
 ![click](https://github.com/loktar00/chip8/tree/master/roms)